-4. Select the item you wish to request, then click REQUEST SELECTED ITEM.
+4. Click SEND REQUEST.
 You will receive an email as soon as the item is available for pickup at the location you designated.

 You can log in to "My Library Account" at any time to see your outstanding requests and holds, current checkouts, to renew items, or to save lists of records or past checkouts.

 You can request that we retrieve an item from the circulating collections and hold it for you.
-To request items, use the ”Request this item” button in the library catalog.
+To request items, use the ”Request this item” link in OneSearch.

 How to place a request